 Ah!
 The Temple.
 The Church House.
 The House of Prayer.
 The Sanctuary.
 God’s house.
 The local assembly….
 Or, whatever you choose to call it.
 It should be the place where Christians gather—the Church—the “called out” gather in one place with one purpose—to experience the Presence of God.
 It is the place where “like-minded” people of faith come to give thanks and praise to their God for being on our side, and not allowing the enemy, or the storms of life overtake us.

-Each week, as we prepare for the Sabbath Day of worship, we should plan in advance through meditation, prayer and devotion, and private worship.
+Each week, our preparation for corporate worship should begin with private worship—personal devotion and meditation, reading and studying the bible and prayer.
 And when we meet our sisters and brothers, we will be ready…having one mind; assembled for one purpose—a corporate worship experience as we reflect on the goodness and faithfulness of our God saying with one voice, “If the LORD had not been on our side…Praise be to the LORD!
 Our help is from the LORD, who made the heavens and the earth.